steroSterka/llm-trees/README.md

 `llm_trees` is a Python package that allows you to generate and evaluate decision trees using various language models (LLMs) such as GPT (4o and o1), Gemini, and Claude.
 This package provides a Command Line Interface (CLI) to facilitate these operations.
-The trees can be evaluated directly (induction) or as embeddings followed by a [multi-layer perceptron classifier](https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPClassifier.html) as probe.
+The trees can be evaluated directly (induction) or as embeddings followed by a [multi-layer perceptron classifier](https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPClassifier.html) as a probe.

 ## Installation